Siege of Lyme Regis: Aftermath

 Maurice retreated to Exeter, while the Earl of Essex continued down into Devon and Cornwall, after sending Blake to capture Taunton.
 Essex swept through Somerset and Devon, and succeeded in relieving Plymouth.
 He continued to press his army into Cornwall, but became isolated from supporting Parliamentarian forces.
 A large Royalist army commanded by the King, with support from the Lord Hopton and Prince Maurice, trapped Essex, and his army suffered a total defeat at the Battle of Lostwithiel in early September 1644.
 Essex escaped in a fishing boat, while his remaining forces retreated back to Dorset, leaving only Plymouth, Lyme Regis and Taunton under Parliamentarian control in the south-west.
 Essex, who had been the commander of the entire Parliamentarian army, fell from grace after the defeat; he was one of a committee of leaders appointed at the second Battle of Newbury, and was sidelined by the creation of the New Model Army, eventually resigning his military commissions the following March.
 Maurice, after success at Lostwithiel, also featured at Newbury, and subsequently commanded the Royalist armies from Worcester.
-He left the Royalist army in late 1645 after the King charged Prince Rupert with treachery, and the pair both left England for continental Europe the following year.
+He left the Royalist army in late 1645 after the King charged Prince Rupert with treachery, and the both brothers left England for continental Europe the following year.

 Blake successfully captured Taunton, and held it for the remainder of the war despite three sieges by Royalist forces.
 After the war, he was honoured by Parliament for his efforts and rewarded with £500.
 He took no side during the Second Civil War and, three years later, under the Commonwealth of England, he became a general at sea, as one of the three commissioners of the navy, and spent the rest of his life as a naval commander, for which he remains best known.

 The Earl of Warwick sent a letter to Parliament, detailing the hardships endured by Lyme Regis during the siege, and requesting "some speedy course will be taken for their relief".
 Parliament voted to grant the town £1,000 a year and that unconditional compensation should be paid to residents who had suffered losses in the siege.
 Lyme maintained a garrison through the war, finally disbanding in July 1647.